T. J. Holyfield: College career

-After the season, Holyfield decided to transfer to Texas Tech, choosing the Red Raiders over Kansas, Oregon, Illinois and Miami (Fla.).
-He had 15 points and six rebounds in the season-opening victory over Eastern Illinois, followed by 20 points and had six rebounds in a win over Bethune-Cookman.
+After the season, Holyfield decided to transfer to Texas Tech, choosing the Red Raiders over Kansas, Oregon, Illinois and Miami (FL).
+He had 15 points and six rebounds in the season-opening victory over Eastern Illinois, followed by 20 points and had six rebounds in a win over Bethune–Cookman.
 Holyfield was named Big 12 newcomer of the week on November 11, 2019.
 As a senior, Holyfield averaged 8.9 points, 4.5 rebounds and 1.1 assists per game.

 Professional career

 On May 20, 2020, Holyfield signed with Kauhajoki Karhu of the Finnish Korisliiga.

-On June 17, 2021, he has signed with EWE Baskets Oldenburg of the Basketball Bundesliga.
+On June 17, 2021, he signed with EWE Baskets Oldenburg of the Basketball Bundesliga.

+On July 7, 2023, Holyfield signed with Yamagata Wyverns of the Japanese B.League.

+On August 22, 2025, Holyfield signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).